trungnguyen21/AutomatedYoutubeShorts/README.md

 https://user-images.githubusercontent.com/37546053/232180344-6758b9ae-7773-45d9-a707-61e93f3648b3.mp4

-Exported files are included in `results` folder of this project
+Exported files are included in `results/` folder of this project

 # Change logs: